CALIFORNIA DUI RIGHTS

 When you get arrested for driving under the influence (DUI) in Ventura County, the police and prosecutors will often do a variety of things that will feel like they are in violation of your rights.
 While many of these will actually be permissible as part of the law enforcement and criminal justice processes, oftentimes officers and District Attorneys will go too far, and commit violations of your Constitutional and other civil rights.

 If your rights have been violated, you may be entitled to have your Ventura DUI case dismissed, or at least have certain evidence excluded from your case.
-At The Law Offices of David Lehr, we have substantial experience fighting to protect our clients’ rights in Ventura DUI cases, and we can do the same for you.
+At Strongest Defense, we have substantial experience fighting to protect our clients’ rights in Ventura DUI cases, and we can do the same for you.

 The following are some of your fundamental California DUI rights: